vdimensions/mason/README.md

 During the `PreBuild` phase of your project, mason will locate all template files contained inside the project directory and its subdirectories, and will expand the expressions they may contain.
 This produces an *"expanded file"* which is placed beside its corresponding template.
 The *expanded file* has **exactly** the same name as that part of the template file which preceeds the `.template` extension.
 If a file that has the same name as the expaned file exists, it will be overwritten (which is actually the desired goal).

-So, if we take the example `mason.properties` file from the above section, we could now use it to keep our nuget spec file and our AssemblyInfo file in sunc.
+So, if we take the example `mason.properties` file from the above section, we could now use it to keep our nuget spec file and our AssemblyInfo file in sync.

 To do this, we would have to create a `YourGreatProjectName.nuspec.template` file and use the expression syntax to populate the relevant properties.
 Below is an exceprt of the respective rows (**not** the entire nuspec template):